yooc/container-view-assignment/README.md

 **How do I see my custom views in the Storyboard?**

-It's as easy as @IBDesignable
+It's as easy as @IBDesignable.
+Except it's buggy and doesn't always work.
 ```
 @IBDesignable class customView: UIView {
   // MARK: - init methods